Shmielen/100DaysofCode/README.md

 The File: BMI_2.py demonstrates the use of elif in python The File: LeapYear.py demonstrates the use of nested if statements The File: PizzaOrderPractice.py demonstartes the difference between Nested if statements, elif statements and multiple if statements
+The File: LoveCalculator.py demonstartes the use of functions such as lower() and count()